 No, not Mars or Jupiter!

-What I mean by that is that your ancestors lived in a different time, and so they had different circumstances that would have affected their decisions, (different to the ones that have shaped our lives).
+What I mean by that is that your ancestors lived in a different time, and so they had different circumstances that would have affected their decisions, (different from the ones that have shaped our lives).

 They may have had to flee their homeland due to poverty, or even maybe because of war.

 Your job as the family historian is to take the clues that you find and join the dots.

 This makes me come to my next reason why you should research your family tree.